Home Security System Tips

 You can help reduce these false dispatches with a few simple steps:

 - Make sure anyone with a key to your home has been properly and adequately trained in the correct use of your alarm system.
-This means they need to know how to work the alarm at the keypad.
-Additionally, they need to be able to cancel the alarm with the alarm monitoring company.
+They need to know how to work the alarm at the keypad and how to cancel the alarm with the alarm monitoring company.

 - Make sure school-aged children understand the importance of using the alarm correctly to avoid false alarms.